jwcarr/eyekit/README.md

 >>> txt = eyekit.TextBlock(['This is line 1', 'This is line 2'], position=(100, 500), font_name='Arial', font_size=24)
 ```

- To see an example, we'll load in some multiline passage data that is included in this repository:
+To see an example, we'll load in some real multiline passage data from [Pescuma et al.](https://osf.io/hx2sj/) which is included in the [GitHub repository](https://github.com/jwcarr/eyekit):

 ```python
 >>> example_data = eyekit.io.read('example/example_data.json')